paulkernfeld/global-data-in-rust/README.md

 }
 ```

 An example of a structure that requires heap allocation.
-I'm using a `Cell` and an `Option` so that I can create a spot in memory for the data at compile time, then I fill in the data at run time.
+I'm using a `Cell` and an `Option` so that I can create a spot in memory for the data at compile time, then I fill in the data at run-time.

 ```rust
 use std::collections::HashMap;